DhairyaBahl/GSoC-21/README.md

 ## 📙 Abstract

-Synfig is currently working on GTK 3.0 but some of the widgets of Synfig are still using the deprecated classes of GTK 2.0 .
+Synfig uses widgets from version 3.0 which are deprecated in version 3.14 (3.10).
 My task will be to find those classes and replace them with their appropriate alternative from GTK 3.0 which will make the code much more effective and will make it easier for us to later switch to upcoming GTK 4.0.

 <div  align="center">